saarah-g/saarah-g.github.io/_pages/about.md

 Thanks for stopping by!
 I'm **Maurice**, a Roboticist from **Lebanon**.

-After completing my BEng in Electrical & Mechanical Engineering, I decided to enroll in **Northwestern**'s Master of Science in Robotics program!
-My interests within Robotics include legged locomotion, path planning, SLAM, and active prosthetics.
+I recently graduated from **Northwestern**'s Master of Science in Robotics program!
+My interests within Robotics include legged locomotion, path planning, mechatronics, and SLAM.
 My most recent project involved the full-stack development of a $600 open source **quadruped platform** for accessible reinforcement learning tasks.

 I'm currently gearing up to start working on the **Handle** team at **Boston Dynamics**!